 The curve or rise upward of the sole at the forefoot allows the rolling off the forefoot.

 Cushioning devices are put into the forefoot and heel to resist compression and absorb shock.
-Each shoe producer designs its exclusive cushioning devices, but these devices’ features are the same across different brands.
+Each shoe producer designs its exclusive cushioning devices, but their features are the same across different brands.

 Dual-Density or Multi-Density Midsole